MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/Subindustry.md

 ---
 title: Subindustry in Cloud for Sustainability shared data model
-description: Child-level of the industry classisfication, which contains an ID and name.
+description: Child-level of the industry classification, which contains an ID and name.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: lsuresh